Station sergeant: City of London Police

 The insignia commonly associated with the rank of station sergeant is still used within the City of London Police for those officers in an acting inspector role.

 Port of Felixstowe Police

 The Port of Felixstowe Police, a small British specialised police force responsible for policing the Port of Felixstowe, had one officer of the rank of station sergeant until 2015, and held the distinction of being the final British police force to employ this historic rank.
 In 2015, on the retirement of Inspector M. Hayward, the last station sergeant, Station Sergeant A. Miaoulis, was promoted to inspector, and the rank of station sergeant was abolished.

+Royal Gibraltar Police

+The Royal Gibraltar Police, the principal law enforcement agency in the overseas territory of Gibraltar has the concept of crown sergeants in their force.
+However, unlike other police forces with similar concepts, crown sergeant in the Royal Gibraltar Police is an appointment (role) not a rank.
+It is an appointment given to the response team leaders of the operational division to symbolise their seniority.
+The appointment was initially introduced in 2018 with the name of senior sergeant, which was later at some point changed to the present name of crown sergeant.
+Crown sergeants wear the insignia of a sergeant with a crown on the chevrons' top, the same insignia station sergeants and crown sergeants wear in other police forces.

 Royal Parks Constabulary

-The Royal Parks Constabulary used the station sergeant rank (known as crown sergeant) until 1989, when the last incumbent, Sergeant John Stewart, was appointed to the rank.
+The Royal Parks Constabulary used the station sergeant rank (known as crown sergeant) until 1989, when the last incumbent, Sergeant Robert Parker was appointed to the rank.
+The Constabulary was disbanded in May 2006 with its functions transferred to the Royal Parks Operational Command Unit in the Metropolitan Police.